cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

 </html>

 ```
 That's it!
 You just wrote a working HTTP and SockJs server.
-Let's prove it by running and testing it.
+Let's verify it by running and testing it.
 First, execute your script with Node.js:
 Starting a new application in Node.js is as simple as executing a single command 'node <appname>'.

 ```bash